Cryptography

 If we can’t count on secret algorithms to keep our digital secrets, what can we use?
 The answer lies in something called a secret key.

-Let’s break it down with something familiar - a tumbler lock, like the one you might have on your front door.
+Let’s break it down with something familiar: a tumbler lock, like the one you might have on your front door.
 Inside this lock, there’s a setup with two cylinders, one inside the other.
 The inner one can’t turn because it’s blocked by some pins.
 These pins are spring-loaded and split into two parts.

 When you put the right key into the lock, each of these split pins lifts up to just the right height.
 This aligns the split exactly at the end of the inner cylinder.
 Once they’re lined up, the cylinder can turn, and the lock opens.

-Even though we can learn all about how the lock works, the real secret isn’t in the lock itself.
-It’s in the shape of the key.
-This is a great way to think about computer security too.
-The algorithm used to encrypt and decrypt data (like the lock) can be known to many, but the security really comes from the secret key.
-As long as the key stays secret, your data stays safe.
 So, even if people know how the security system works, without the secret key, they can’t access the data it’s protecting.
-Moreover, we can count on many people studying the mechanism of the lock and disclosing all of its weaknesses.
+Moreover, we can count on many people studying the mechanism of the lock to discover and disclose all of its weaknesses.
 This allows us to make an educated decision about whether we can trust it for the level of protection we need.
-It gives us information to decide whether we should spend $200 on a Medeco deadbolt or buy a $17 Kwikset model.
+It gives us information to decide whether to spend $200 on a Medeco deadbolt or buy a $17 Kwikset model.

 Kerckhoffs’s Principle